-The former Arsenal captain agreed to join the club from Barcelona earlier this month and his new manager has backed the 27-year-old to make an impact at Stamford Bridge.
+The former Arsenal captain agreed to join the club from Barcelona earlier in the summer and his new manager has backed the 27-year-old to make an impact at Stamford Bridge

-Chelsea paid close to 35 million euros to acquire the services of the former Arsenal captain, who spent eight years with the Blues' north London rival.
+Chelsea paid close to £30m to acquire the services of the ex-Arsenal captain, who spent eight years with their north London rivals.

-Mourinho believes his experience in the Premier League will stand him in good stead when he joins up with Chelsea's squad.
+And Mourinho believes his experience of the Premier League will stand him in good stead when he joins up with Chelsea's squad.

 “He is the kind of player we need,” the Portuguese told ITV.
 “Not just for his qualities as a player but also his competitive personality.